Minnesota Conference Response

 Supporting churches and clergy

-- The Minnesota Conference Board of Pension and Health Benefits committed $915,000 of our reserves to fund a three-month health and pension holiday for all churches.
+- The Minnesota Conference Board of Pension and Health Benefits committed $915,000 of our reserves to fund a three-month health and pension holiday for all churches in 2020.

-- District superintendents have been in conversation with every clergyperson over the past three weeks to check in, listen, and encourage.
+- District superintendents have been in conversation with every clergyperson to check in, listen, and encourage.

 - Our finance office and Minnesota United Methodist Foundation are resourcing clergy and responding to churches’ questions around the provisions of the CARES Act and how to make responsible financial decisions in these times.